Ayush-Poddar-2003/Computer-Networks/1_3_Switching.md

 ## 2. PACKET SWITCHING
 Data is divided into small packets and transmitted over the network
 Types:
-1. Datagram Packet Switching (like UDP) – each packet treated independently
+1. Datagram Packet Switching (like UDP)
+Each packet treated independently
-2. Virtual Circuit Switching (like TCP) – pre-planned route used for all packets
+2. Virtual Circuit Switching (like TCP)
+Pre-planned routes used for all packets

 ## 3. MESSAGE SWITCHING
 Whole message is sent and stored at intermediate nodes before forwarding